torgeir/cljs-workshop/readme.md

 - That was sent to you editor and displayed inline.
 - State you keep will persist until the browser window is closed.

-If jack in fails with an error like this, try the above process again.
+If jack in fails with an error like this, try the above jack in process again.

 ```
 Killed